WilliamRADFunk/pong-3D/README.md

 </br>applause3.mp3 === http://soundbible.com/2087-Audience-Applause.html
 </br></br>

 Each score is updated again by the same collision detection, but with the caveat that there is no collision with the paddle.
-Each point awarded to the player also decreases the player's paddle speed marginally (to create more of a challenge).
+Each point awarded to the player also decreases the player's paddle speed marginally (to create more of a challenge).</br></br>

+Tested and functions in latest versions of the following browsers: Chrome, Firefox, Safari, and IE11.